Balhau/micro/README.md

         CacheBenchmark.ramCacheSizeEnds    thrpt   30  7851.176 ± 12.332  ops/s

 The results are pretty interesting.
 The intuitive interpretation turns to be completely wrong and the apparently worst case scenario turns to be the best one.
-More it appears that the throughput is independent on the size of the array, and as a consequence independent on the location of the data in the memory.
+More, it appears that the throughput is independent on the size of the array, and as a consequence independent on the location of the data in the memory.
 A possible interpretation for this is that the java compiler is clever enough to avoid memory movement since the only data changed in the array is the first and last char.
 So it is not a fundamental reason to copy data between caches since only two bytes are being updated at each iteration.

-On the other hand the random cache size follows better our intuition.
-This is because we force the java interpreter to move data between cache layers because we pseudo-randomly choose locations for the swap.
-The results however are not very clear since the test on L3 achieved worst results than main memory tests.
-This could be justified by the naive pseudo random generator that could not be exploiting the boundaries in the best way.

 After some tweeking we arrive at this **swap function**